 Today the Australian Recording Industry Association (ARIA) will recognise its “best of the best” of 2019 in a ceremony held at the Star Event Centre in Sydney.
 The host, Guy Sebastian, along numerous other celebrity presenters and performers, will undoubtedly deliver an entertaining music spectacle.
 For the first time in the awards’ 33-year long history the ceremony will be live-streamed on Facebook to Aussie music fans overseas.
 Compared to 21 awards in 1987, nowadays artists compete in 26 categories.
 Amongst them are Best International Act, Best Comedy Release or Best Cover Art.
 Some of the titles awarded in the past, like the Highest Selling Single, have now been retired.
 Throughout the years there have been unexpected winners, funny presenters and unforgettable performances.
 I’m sure this year will be no different.

 PART 23 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Looking at the 2019 nominees and past winning acts, I’m wondering which ones actually make it to playlists overseas.
 And which ones don’t but definitely should.